How to Handle Discontinued Products Without Ruining Your SEO

 For discontinued items we like to provide an explanation, such as for example: “This item was discontinued on [date]” and a tailored search box to help the user’s journey.
 If we can, we add similar items to choose from.
 If the item has been upgraded and has its own URL then place a link to it.
 We never 404 a URL unless there is absolutely no alternative.

-Best practices for dealing with discontinued products
+Best practices for handling discontinued products

 The process of selecting the best strategy to get maximum SEO benefits out of your discontinued product pages will depend on whether the products will become available again in the future.